All Episodes

 It's not inspiring the American people.

-Once the American people found out that the S Chip program she's talking about is not just poor children, it's children up to the age twenty-five.
+Once the American people found out that the S-CHIP program she's talking about is not just poor children, it's children up to the age 25.

-It's families with three to four times the poverty level and three to four hundred times the poverty level of income.
+It's families with three to four times the poverty level, or three to 400 times the poverty level of income.

 That's not what the American people want a health program for poor kids to be about.

-If uh somebody said today that if uh if they got the S chip program and they got Medicare and Medicaid on the other end, then they've got the middle class surrounded.
+If somebody said today that if they got the S-CHIP program and got Medicare and Medicaid on the other end, then they've got the middle class surrounded.

-And all that's left to get national socialized medicine is to find your way in uh to the to the middle class.
+And all that's left to get national socialized medicine is to find your way in to the middle class.

 Well, this was a stealth way of doing it.